 The first sale or other transfer of ownership in the European Union of the original or a copy of a literary or artistic work by its author or with his consent exhausts the distribution right of that original or copy in the European Union.

-- Reproducing images of an artwork in museum catalogues, websites or auction catalogues requires permission from the artist, unless these images are merely used to advertise the public exhibition or public sale of those artworks and do not serve any other commercial use.
-Works of art under copyright can also be freely reproduced for the sole purpose of illustration for teaching or scientific research, to the extent justified by the non-commercial purpose to be achieved and as long as the normal exploitation of the work is not affected, and provided further that the source, including the author's name, is indicated, unless this turns out to be impossible.
+Reproducing images of an artwork in museum catalogues, websites or auction catalogues requires permission from the artist, unless these images are merely used to advertise the public exhibition or public sale of those artworks and do not serve any other commercial purpose.
+Works of art under copyright can also be freely reproduced for the sole purpose of illustration, teaching and scientific research.
+This is permissible to the extent it is justified by its non-commercial purpose and as long as the normal exploitation of the work is not affected, and provided further that the source, including the author's name, is indicated, unless this is not possible.

 Trusts, foundations and estates